NerdWalletOSS/epic-state-subscriptions/README.md

 ## Advanced Subscriptions

-As a standard RxJS operator, your Epic can chain `createStateSubscription` to support additional use cases like buffering path changes:
+As a standard RxJS operator, your epic can chain `createStateSubscription` to support additional use cases like buffering path changes:

 ```
+import { bufferTime, filter, map } from 'rxjs/operators';
-import { createStateSubscription } from 'epic-state-subscriptions';
+import { createStateSubscription } from '@nerdwallet/epic-state-subscriptions';

 const exampleEpic (action$, state$) =>
   action$.pipe(